gillianassi/Portfolio/src/markdown/projects/MetroAwakening.md

 # Contributors and credits
 ## Vertigo Games Amsterdam

 The game is created within Unreal Engine 5 using custom tools and implementations of Vertigo Games.
-I am extremely happy to be part of the Vertigo Core Development team who continuously gives me opportunities to grow.
+I am extremely happy to be part of the Vertigo Core Development team which continuously gives me opportunities to grow.
 Seeing the game evolve as a team is truly a delight!